MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 ## Upgrading manually installed agents

-Manually-installed agents are agents that were installed manually either from the Command Prompt or by using the MOMAgent.msi Setup Wizard.
+Manually installed agents are agents that were installed manually either from the Command Prompt or by using the MOMAgent.msi Setup Wizard.
 Use the following procedure to upgrade these agents.
 Remember the installation files are located in your Operations Manager installation directory: `C:\Program Files\Microsoft System Center\Operations Manager\Server\AgentManagement\amd64`

 #### To upgrade a manually installed Windows agent by using the Setup Wizard